 In episode 36 Touga no longer uses a katana, but a Western sword with a tapering blade.
 It is longer and heavier than the rapiers above, which seems appropriate for Touga’s height and strength.
 The hilt is two-handed, and Touga switches between one-handed and two-handed grips.
 The guard is straight and metaphorically male, which goes with his new relationship with Saionji.

 Why did Touga switch from the katana, which he practices regularly?
 His new sword is the weapon of a prince.
 I think it reflects that he is Saionji’s prince.
 Of course, at the same time he is attempting to be Utena’s prince.
 The pink rose petals tie him to pink Utena.
+Defeating Utena to protect her is... a typical Utena reversal.

 Anthy apparently carries two swords in her heart.
 One is the sword of Dios, with a blue-green jewel.
-The other is her own sword, similar but with a purple jewel, and other small differences.
+The other is her own sword, similar but with a purple jewel and other differences.
 The guard is gray or dark blue and has a more rectangular, less curved shape, making it symbolically male.
 It has plainer decoration.

 Compare the sword guards with the Student Council exit backdrops.
 Utena’s guard has an organic-like girlish design that goes with backdrop design 1, which corresponds to Anthy.
 Anthy’s guard has a more hard-edged boyish design that goes with the other backdrop designs, which correspond to Utena—and presumably earlier to Dios.
-Each has a sword for the other: The swords directly represent their sexual feelings for each other, which is a hint about how to interpret the other swords.
+Each has a sword for the other: The sexual swords directly represent their sexual feelings for each other, which is a hint about how to interpret the other swords.
 The purple jewel is likely not for Anthy’s corruption, but for Utena’s and Dios’s.
 Utena’s sword says that she sees Anthy as deluded, not as corrupted (though we know Anthy is both).
 A wee bit subtle, eh?

 Jay Scott <jay@satirist.org>